IvanDovgalyuk/Packet-Tracer-For-ArchLinux/README.md

 # Packet-Tracer

-Packet_Tracer Binary File for Arch Linux
+This repo for Packet_Tracer Binary File for Arch Linux

+# Installation :

+to install just run one of these commands

+`yay -S debtap`  if you use AUR package manager and `sudo pacman -S debtap` if you use Pacman package manager